alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 We see that the train and test errors go further down, and the four top features remain the strongest.
 Again - scaling up improves performance, while keeping interpretability and computable robustness bounds.

 So what we got here is really interesting!
-We have a model that is nonlinear and improves with scaling, while remaining interpretable in terms of feature sensitivity / importance, and we have an easy way to know its robustness properties.
+We have a model that is nonlinear and improves with scaling, while remaining interpretable in terms of feature sensitivity / importance, and we have an easy way to compute global sensitivity bounds (which can be loose).

 As a reference, if you try fitting a gradient-boosted decision forest using XGBoost, you'll observe a test error of approximately $48,000.
-So the eigenvalue model we see here isn't close to what trees can achieve, but on the other hand, trees do not promise us stability or robustness to small perturbations.
+So the eigenvalue model we see here isn't close to what trees can achieve, but tree ensembles are often discontinuous and don't come with simple global sensitivity/Lipschitz certificates in the same way.
 So it's a tradeoff.

 # Sensitivity control